6godev/docker/README.md

     - customnet
 ```

-As long as the other services are inside *custonet* you will automatically catch any email that goes to this host.
+As long as the other services are inside _customnet_ you will automatically catch any email that goes to this host.

 ### NGINX